suhasisuryawanshi/Python-app-deployment-on-amazon-linux-ec2/README.md

 ---

 ## Overview
-This project demonstrates how I deployed a **Python webapplication** on an **Amazon Lilnux EC2 instance**.
-It covrs installing Python, creatin a virtual environment, installing dependencies, running the app locally, and deploying it using **Gunicorn** as a production-ready server.
+This project demonstrates how I deployed a **Python web application** on an **Amazon Lilnux EC2 instance**.
+It covers installing Python, creating a virtual environment, installing dependencies, running the app locally, and deploying it using **Gunicorn** as a production-ready server.

 ---